kklausmeyer/birdsense/README.md

 - Feature names of Field Id, Bid ID, and enrolled status used for the specific program: field_bid_names
 - Email recipients can be defined as a list following the respective program.

+Here is an example of adding a new program:
+(TBD)

 ### Format Dashboard
 DataPane is used to generate a reporting dashboard.
 DataPane allows the transfer of Jupyter Notebook or Python script into an interactive web app.
 It is friendly with Pandas DataFrame, Matplotlib/Seaborn, Plotly, and Folim for map visualization.
 Refer to the [DataPane documentation](https://docs.datapane.com/) for page, numbers, table, plot, and map formatting.